 - How to Serve Mini Cheesecakes

-- Toppings for Mini Cheesecake
+- Toppings for Mini Cheesecakes

 - Storing and Thawing Tips